opnfv/yardstick/docs/userguide/apexlake_framework/apexlake_api.rst

 =================================
-Apexlake API interface definition
+Apexlake API Interface Definition
 =================================

-The API interface provided by the framework in order to execute the test cases is defined in the following.
+The API interface provided by the framework to enable the execution of test cases is defined as follows.

 init